-- Line 1 Check if using the multi-factor apportionment formula with double-weighted sales factor. - Line 2 Manufacturer's modified apportionment method: Check this box if a manufacturer is electing the modified apportionment method.
+Line 6 Manufacturer's modified apportionment method: Check this box if a manufacturer is electing the modified apportionment method.
 See the publications section on the Department's website at www.tax.virginia.gov to download the guidelines for this apportionment method.